Evan Bell's Journey To Penn State Hockey Debut Anything But Straightforward

 “I felt pretty good.
 It was definitely an adjustment, but I felt well-prepared,” Bell said.
 “It felt good to get out there.”

-At 5’11” and 191 pounds, Bell might not be the biggest or scariest defenseman on the ice during games, and that isn’t necessarily his style of play.
-But based on the past calendar year of his life in Fargo and Happy Valley, Penn State hockey fans can rest easy knowing Bell is the hardest-working player on the ice every night.
+At 5’11” and 191 pounds, Bell might not be the biggest or scariest defenseman on the ice during games, and that isn’t necessarily his style.
+But based on the past year of his life in Fargo and Happy Valley, Penn State hockey fans can rest easy knowing Bell is one of the hardest-working players on the ice every night.

 Your ad blocker is on.